Rapistrum

-Rapistrum, the bastardcabbages, is a genus of the family Brassicaceae with a distinctive cross like arrangement of its petals.
+Rapistrum, the bastard cabbages, is a genus of the family Brassicaceae with a distinctive cross like arrangement of its petals.
+It is also known as wild-turnip or turnipweed.
 Species of Rapistrum are annual to perennials (Lifespan from 1 to 2 or more years).
 The yellow petals are accompanied by sepals that stand vertically at near right angles (erecto-patent).
 Leaf shape and arrangement varies from rough toothed (dentate) to a configuration of opposingly lobed pairs along the plant stalk, pinnately lobed.

+Etymology

+The word "Rapistrum" is formed from the Latin rapa ("turnip") and -astrum, ("incomplete resemblance").

 Fruit

-The genus Rapistrum has a characteristic fruit comprising two segments:
+The genus Rapistrum has a characteristic fruit comprising two segments, one distal and one proximal: